vrtulspud/chowdown/_recipes/basic_prep_cracked_freekeh.md

 ingredients:
 - 1 ⅔ cup Water
-- ½ tsp Salt
+- ½ tsp Salt (optional)
 - 1 cup Cracked Freekeh

 directions:
-- Please water, salt and freekeh in the pot of a multi-cooker.
-Set the valve to sealing.
-Select “Multigrain” Setting.
+- Place water, salt and freekeh in the pot of a multi-cooker.
+- Set the valve to sealing.
+- Select “Multigrain” Setting.
 Press “Pressure” until High Pressure is illuminated.
 Press “Adjust” until Normal is illuminated.
-Using the “-“ and “+” keys, set cook time for 10 minutes.
+- Using the “-“ and “+” keys, set cook time for 10 minutes.
-Once the cooking time has finished, leave steam release handle in place and allow the pressure to release naturally.
-Drain excess water and serve.
+- Once the cooking time has finished, leave steam release handle in place and allow the pressure to release naturally.
+- Drain excess water and serve.